 Produced and Directed by George Abbott, Stanley Donen

 The song and dance comedy wonderment Damn Yankees simply knocks us out.
 By sticking with almost all of the Broadway cast and hewing close to the original story, the movie remained artistically satisfying but commercially neutral: Tab Hunter was not a musical draw.
 The picture won kudos but didn’t enjoy the success visited George Abbott’s more conventionally romantic musical from the previous year, Doris Day’s The Pajama Game.
 That’s just plain wrong, for the show is one of the more entertaining movie musicals I’ve ever seen.
-It’s the one movie where the wonderful Gwen Verdon gets to really show what she can do; it’s Ray Walston’s best movie by far.
+It’s the one movie where the wonderful Gwen Verdon gets to show what she can do; it’s Ray Walston’s best movie by far.

 One long ball hitter, that’s what we need!
 I’d sell my soul for one long ball hitter.

 Beyond its superior songs — every one of them an exuberant keeper — Damn Yankees’ most affecting aspect is its sentimentality.
 Old duffer Joe Boyd deserts his wife, the long-suffering and sweet-hearted Meg.
-Neither Shannon Bolin nor Robert Shafer had film careers yet they’re indelible, like Norman Rockwell paintings.
+Neither Shannon Bolin nor Robert Shafer had film careers yet they’re as indelible as Norman Rockwell paintings.
 As Americana the picture can’t be beat — for kids of my generation the Boyd household’s comfy chairs and patterned wallpaper immediately evoke grandma’s house.
 The middle-aged Meg carries the heart of the show.
 Despite being replaced by the youthful Joe Hardy for most of the film’s running time, Shafer’s weary presence is never forgotten, like a guilty conscience.

-By this time acting as Bob Fosse’s full choreographic collaborator, Gwen Verdon helps make the dance numbers in Damn Yankees some of the best ever.
+By this time acting as Bob Fosse’s full collaborator, Gwen Verdon helps make the dance numbers in Damn Yankees some of the best ever.
 The baseball millieu defuses whatever pretension may be attached to the ‘selling one’s soul’ theme — remember, just five years earlier Faust was fronted as the quintessential ‘bad idea’ play in The Band Wagon.
-Fosse dances a showcase number with Gwen in Who’s Got the Pain?, which showcases his signature moves and grace notes, characteristic poses, etc.
+Fosse dances with Gwen in Who’s Got the Pain?, which showcases his signature moves and grace notes, characteristic poses, etc.

 Verdon’s numbers are smooth as silk and photographed in long takes that underline her achievement — how she sheds those tight pants so perfectly in Whatever Lola Wants is a wonderment.
 Some critics complain that the musical numbers are simply filmed straight, and therefore aren’t cinematic.
 Cutting up Verdon and Fosse’s solos and duets would be terrible — fancy editing is no more appropriate than it would be in a Fred Astaire number.
 And the critics are wrong anyway — Shoeless Joe from Hannibal Mo is staged for the camera and uses plenty of dynamic cutting.
 Ditto Two Lost Souls.